T3tsuo/PokemonUI/README.md

 * Press the gear icon in the app, press Add under Game Path and paste the directory path (only needs to be ran once).

 ## Delete:
-* To delete, just look for the corresponding 'game_path.dat' file in the games' directory.
+* To delete, just press the gear icon in the app, and press Remove under Game Path.

 # Gmail Notification: